Welcome to The Mary Oakley Foundation

 Applicant Qualification Requirements

-• A diagnosis of dementia such as Alzheimer's Disease, Lewy Body dementia, lacunar infarct dementia or other similar senior dementia is required and must be designated by a practicing internist or neurologist; a family practitioner diagnosis without appropriate specialty consultation is not acceptable
+A diagnosis of a senior dementia such as Alzheimer's Disease, Lewy Body Dementia, lacunar infarct dementia, vascular dementia or other similar senior dementia is required and must be endorsed by a practicing internist or neurologist.
+A family practitioner diagnosis without appropriate specialty consultation is not acceptable.

-• Any individual considered for placement must have a family member, legal guardian or Conservator willing to function as an interested party for placement and relocation, and during the period of the Grant.
-An individual without a family member, legal guardian or Conservator will not be considered for a Mary Oakley Foundation Residential Grant under any circumstances
+Any individual considered for a Grant must have a family member, legal guardian or Conservator willing to function as an interested party for their participation.
+An individual without a family member, legal guardian or Conservator will not be considered for a Mary Oakley Foundation Grant under any circumstances.

-• Be considered indigent (does not own a home, car, savings, investments, real estate or other possessions, etc.)
+The individual must be considered indigent (does not own a home, car, savings, investments, real estate or other possessions, etc.).

-• Qualify for and be issued a Medi-Cal number; admission will be delayed until that card is in the stipendee's possession and a copy provided to the Mary Oakley Foundation
+The individual applicant must qualify for and be issued a valid Medi-Cal number; participation will be delayed until that card is in the stipendee's possession and a copy is provided to the Mary Oakley Foundation or its representative.

-• Be a long-time resident of the Tri-Counties area (Ventura, Santa Barbara or San Luis Obispo Counties), with proof thereof.
-Long-time residency is defined as being a continuously domiciled resident of one of the aforementioned Counties for a period of no less than ten years.
-The Foundation will not consider the application of individuals who have been moved to the Foundation's service area (as defined above) by their families in order to obtain a stipend
+The applicant must be a long-time resident of the Tri-Counties area (Ventura, Santa Barbara or San Luis Obispo Counties), with proof thereof.
+Long-time residency is defined as being a continuously domiciled resident of one or more of the aforementioned Counties for a period of no less than ten years.
+The Foundation will not consider the application of individuals who have been moved to the Foundation's service area (as defined above) by their families in order to obtain a Grant from the Mary Oakley Foundation or participate in its programs.

-• Individuals enrolled in Hospice in any way, shape or form, or who have been previously enrolled in Hospice, are not candidates for a Mary Oakley Foundation Grant
+Individuals enrolled in Hospice in any way, shape or form, or who have been previously enrolled in Hospice, are not candidates for a Mary Oakley Foundation Grant under any circumstances.

-• Individuals requiring injectable medications (e.g. insulin) cannot be considered for RCFE placement in the Mary Oakley Foundation program
+Individuals requiring injectable medications (e.g. insulin) cannot be considered for Grant program placement in Mary Oakley Foundation programs due to staffing limitations.

 William C. Stivelman, M.D.